Progress Toward the Milestones of the enclosed schedule:

 R. Legg - Publish the straw man for the 10 MeV Experiment .
 Files need to be compatible with the Web.

 B. Dillon Townes - Get the 10 MeV beam line signed off.
-Two thirds in signature today.
-The remaining third is given out for comment.
+The remaining third in signature this week.

 K. Jordan - Get the bunch length measurement contract signed.
-Promised for this week.
+In Procurement's hands

 K. Bohn - Produce the design for the multislit for 10 MeV.
 K. Jordan will be the Engineer.
 The design is started.
 K. Jordan will get the schedule bars to G. Biallas.